 Generation-Skipping Trust and Taxes

-According to the Tax Policy Center, “Congress enacted the generation-skipping transfer (GST) tax and linked all three taxes [estate, gift and generation-skipping transfer taxes] into a unified estate and gift tax” with the goal of closing the loophole that allowed families to avoid estate taxes.
+Although generation-skipping trusts help settlors lessen the tax burden on their beneficiaries, Congress enacted the generation-skipping transfer (GST) tax in 1976 and linked estate, gift and GST taxes into a single, unified estate and gift tax in order to close the loophole that allowed families to avoid estate taxes entirely.

-Such a high threshold means that most people will not have to pay the generation-skipping transfer tax, but for beneficiaries who receive assets that exceed the $11.58 million inflation-indexed exemption, the 40 percent top tax rate will be assessed on the taxable amount.
+Such a high threshold means that most people will not have to pay the generation-skipping transfer tax.
+Only very wealthy beneficiaries who receive assets that exceed $12.92 million will be assessed on the taxable amount.

 The tax exemption of $12.92 million for individuals and $25.84 million for couples is a combined gift and estate tax exemption.
 That’s the amount you can gift tax-free during your lifetime or upon your death.